rmcsqrd/Q-Document/README.md

     $ python3 Q-document.py 3

-Follow the prompt and fill out the RFP for Shakey's Pizza
+Follow the prompt and fill out the RFP for Mr Hankey's Christmas Emporium

     Available RFPs to fill out

     0)  Super Best Friends Inc
     1)  Shakey's Pizza
     2)  Mr Hankey's Christmas Emporium

-    Select RFP by selecting number: 1
+    Select RFP by selecting number: 2

-RFP type is "Sales" and the request type is "Services".
+RFP type is "Engineering" and the request type is "Services".
 We select option 3 accordingly.

 There are currently lots of response recommendations because we have not initialized Q-document with any expert knowledge.
 Without expert knowledge, it trains based purely to user input.

-        Select response to RFP item
-    RFP Type: Sales
-    Request Type: Service
-    0) Let us engineer stuff for you
-    1) we have engineered XYZ
-    2) engineering services cost an arm
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
-    6) let us develop this product for you
-    7) we have developed product XYZ
-    8) product development costs an arm and a leg Select response by selecting number: 3

-The RFP wants a description of sales services so we select option 4

-    Select response to RFP item
-    RFP Type: Sales
-    Request Type: Description
-    0) Let us engineer stuff for you
-    1) we have engineered XYZ
-    2) engineering services cost an arm
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
-    6) let us develop this product for you
-    7) we have developed product XYZ
-    8) product development costs an arm and a leg Select response by selecting number: 4

-Finally, the RFP wants a price so we select option 5

-    Select response to RFP item
-    RFP Type: Sales
-    Request Type: Price
-    0) Let us engineer stuff for you
-    1) we have engineered XYZ
-    2) engineering services cost an arm
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
-    6) let us develop this product for you
-    7) we have developed product XYZ
-    8) product development costs an arm and a leg Select response by selecting number: 5
+        Engineering RFP: Mr Hankey's Christmas Emporium

+        RFP Type: Engineering
+        RFP Field (Request Type): Service

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm
+        3) Our provided SERVICE is SALES
+        4) Our DESCRIPTION of service is that we have SOLD XYZ
+        5) The PRICE of SELLING your stuff will cost you a leg
+        6) Our provided SERVICE is to develop this PRODUCT for you
+        7) Our DESCRIPTION of service is that we have developed PRODUCT XYZ
+        8) The PRICE of PRODUCT development costs your first born

+        Select response by selecting number: 0

+The RFP wants a description of engineering services so we select option 1

+        Engineering RFP: Mr Hankey's Christmas Emporium

+        RFP Type: Engineering
+        RFP Field (Request Type): Description

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm
+        3) Our provided SERVICE is SALES
+        4) Our DESCRIPTION of service is that we have SOLD XYZ
+        5) The PRICE of SELLING your stuff will cost you a leg
+        6) Our provided SERVICE is to develop this PRODUCT for you
+        7) Our DESCRIPTION of service is that we have developed PRODUCT XYZ
+        8) The PRICE of PRODUCT development costs your first born

+        Select response by selecting number: 1

+Finally, the RFP wants a price so we select option 2

+        Engineering RFP: Mr Hankey's Christmas Emporium

+        RFP Type: Engineering
+        RFP Field (Request Type): Price

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm
+        3) Our provided SERVICE is SALES
+        4) Our DESCRIPTION of service is that we have SOLD XYZ
+        5) The PRICE of SELLING your stuff will cost you a leg
+        6) Our provided SERVICE is to develop this PRODUCT for you
+        7) Our DESCRIPTION of service is that we have developed PRODUCT XYZ
+        8) The PRICE of PRODUCT development costs your first born

+        Select response by selecting number: 2

 At this point we begin another training epoch.
-We want to keep training within the sales state space so again we decide to request to build another Shakey's Pizza.
+We want to keep training within the sales state space so again we decide to fill out another RFP for Mr. Hankey.

         Available RFPs to fill out

         0)  Super Best Friends Inc
         1)  Shakey's Pizza
         2)  Mr Hankey's Christmas Emporium

-    Select RFP by selecting number: 1
+        Select RFP by selecting number: 2

 This time we note that Q-document has learned from our previous inputs.
-We again select option 3 and note:
+We again select option 0 and note:

-1. Last time around, the user selected option 3 so this is the current best recommendation.
+1. Last time around, the user selected option 0 so this is the current best recommendation.
-2. Options 4 and 5 are related to sales RFP's (this comes from the response data set) and thus are potentially acceptable recommendations as well.
+2. Options 1 and 2 are related to sales RFP's (this comes from the response data set) and thus are potentially acceptable recommendations as well.

-    Select response to RFP item
+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Service
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
+        RFP Field (Request Type): Service

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm

-    Select response by selecting number: 3
+        Select response by selecting number: 0

 We notice similar phenomena for the description and price portions of the RFP.
 We input similar responses to last time.

-    Select response to RFP item
+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Description
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
+        RFP Field (Request Type): Description

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm

-    Select response by selecting number: 4
+        Select response by selecting number: 1

-    Select response to RFP item
+        _____

+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Price
-    3) let us sell stuff for you
-    4) we have sold XYZ
-    5) selling your stuff will cost you a leg
+        RFP Field (Request Type): Price

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING
+        1) Our DESCRIPTION of service is that we are good ENGINEERS
+        2) The PRICE of our ENGINEERING services is an arm

-    Select response by selecting number: 5
+        Select response by selecting number: 2

 For our third and final training epoch, we note that Q-document has been trained enough that it knows a single, correct response for each RFP type/request pair:

-     Available RFPs to fill out
+        Available Client RFPs to fill out

-    0)  Super Best Friends Inc
+        0)  Product RFP: Super Best Friends Inc
-    1)  Shakey's Pizza
+        1)  Sales RFP: Shakey's Pizza
-    2)  Mr Hankey's Christmas Emporium
+        2)  Engineering RFP: Mr Hankey's Christmas Emporium

-    Select RFP by selecting number: 1
+        Select RFP by selecting number: 2

-    Select response to RFP item
+        _____

+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Service
-    3) let us sell stuff for you
+        RFP Field (Request Type): Service

+        Q-document response recommendations:
+        0) Our provided SERVICE is ENGINEERING

-    Select response by selecting number: 3
+        Select response by selecting number: 0

-    Select response to RFP item
+        _____

+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Description
-    4) we have sold XYZ
+        RFP Field (Request Type): Description

+        Q-document response recommendations:
+        1) Our DESCRIPTION of service is that we are good ENGINEERS

-    Select response by selecting number: 4
+        Select response by selecting number: 1

-    Select response to RFP item
+        _____

+        Engineering RFP: Mr Hankey's Christmas Emporium

-    RFP Type: Sales
+        RFP Type: Engineering
-    Request Type: Price
-    5) selling your stuff will cost you a leg
+        RFP Field (Request Type): Price

+        Q-document response recommendations:
+        2) The PRICE of our ENGINEERING services is an arm

-    Select response by selecting number: 5
+        Select response by selecting number: 2

 If we were to run a fourth training epoch but instead chose a different RFP, we would notice that all responses are suggested.
 This is because Q-document has not received enough user input to threshold